 Note: I have one 100-watt solar panel and it takes me roughly 18 hours to charge the Kodiak fully.

 Overall, I’m very pleased with this solar generator and its performance.
 It’s a good product that I can easily recommend.
 While the $2000 price tag will be a deterrent for some, relative to other systems on the market today this price is fair, especially when you consider that the Kodiak is rated for 2000+ charge cycles.

 If you decide to invest, I have a coupon for you.
 Since the company came to me for a review, I had more negotiating power and was able to get a discount code for my readers.

 Visit the website: https://inergytek.com and use promo code: sergei20 and save 20% on the Kodiak Solar Generator at check out.
 This knocks about $375 off the total and that’s a beautiful thing!

 Hope this helps… Good luck going solar!

-Inergy Solar has a new generator in the works.
-It’s called the Apex and it’s now available for pre-order.
+Inergy Solar just released a new generator.
 The Apex will begin shipping in May of this year.
 You better believe I’ll be reviewing this new model very, very soon!
-If you don’t want to wait for my review, you can visit their website: https://inergytek.com and pre-order today.
+If you don’t want to wait for my review, you can visit their website: https://inergytek.com and order yours today.
 Don’t forget to use promo code: sergei20 to save 20%.